Strike the right balance on building supply chain resilience: PM Lee

-ROME - Even as countries seek to become more resilient and self-sufficient in the wake of the pandemic, they should be careful to avoid actions that result in unintended consequences, said Prime Minister Lee Hsien Loong.
+Even as countries seek to become more resilient and self-sufficient in the wake of the Covid-19 pandemic, they should be careful to avoid actions that result in unintended consequences, said Prime Minister Lee Hsien Loong.

-"If it goes too far, it could prompt reactions and unintended consequences - for example, the deep bifurcation of global trade and technology," he added at the Group of 20 (G-20) Leaders' Summit, which drew to a close on Sunday (Oct 31).
+"If it goes too far, it could prompt reactions and unintended consequences - for example, the deep bifurcation of global trade and technology," he said at the Group of 20 (G-20) Leaders' Summit, which drew to a close on Sunday.
 "And this could leave us all poorer off and less secure."

-Mr Lee was speaking during at a meeting on resolving the global supply chain bottlenecks, which was convened by United States President Joe Biden.
+PM Lee was speaking during a meeting convened by US President Joe Biden on resolving global supply chain bottlenecks.

-The US has been facing a prolonged supply chain crunch, with Mr Biden announcing earlier this month that the Port of Los Angeles would begin round-the-clock operations to ease congestion.
+The United States has been facing a prolonged supply chain crunch, with Mr Biden announcing earlier this month that the Port of Los Angeles would begin round-the-clock operations to ease congestion.

 It is not the only country under such pressure.
-Supply chain woes have led to price increases all around the world, and resulted in the International Monetary Fund trimming its 2021 global growth forecast to 5.9 per cent from its 6.0 per cent forecast in July.
+Supply chain woes have led to price increases all around the world and resulted in the International Monetary Fund trimming its 2021 global growth forecast to 5.9 per cent from a 6 per cent forecast in July.

 In his speech, PM Lee noted that Covid-19 disruptions have exposed the complexity and weakness of global supply chains.
 In seeking to strike the right balance for their countries, there are several factors that leaders can consider, he said.